eMahtab/java-refresher/README.md

 `int[] emptyArray = new int[0];` , but this won't even compile `int[] compileError = new int[];`

 ## Default implementation of equals() method in Object class
-The default implementation of equals method, two objects are same only if both refer to same instance.
+The default implementation of equals method is, two objects are same only if both refer to same instance.
 ```java

 public boolean equals(Object obj) {